ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 ## [From _The Russellville Democrat._](https://chroniclingamerica.loc.gov/lccn/sn84023017/1876-04-06/ed-1/seq-3)

 #### 1876-04-06 &middot; Russellville, Ark.

 <table style="width: 100%;"><tr><td style="width: 50%">

+Influence of Newspapers.
+A school teacher, who has been
+engaged a long lime in his pro­
+fession, and witnessed the influ
+cnee of a newspaper upon the
+minds of a family and children
 writes as follows: “I have found
 it to be a universal fact, without
 exception, that those scholars of